Air Fryer Jalapeno Poppers

 Lightly spray the top of the poppers with cooking spray and fry at 360º for 5-8 minutes.
 The tops should be nice and brown, crisp, and the filling should be creamy.

-Repeat the frying process until all the jalapeno poppers have been air fried!
-Allow the poppers to sit a few minutes before eating.
+Repeat the frying process until all the jalapeños have been air-fried!
+Allow the poppers to sit for a few minutes before eating.

 Serving your Air Fried Jalapeno Poppers

-These would also be delish with some honey mustard, salsa, or a sweet BBQ sauce!
+These would also be tasty with blue cheese dressing, honey mustard, or a sweet BBQ sauce.

-Serve these guys as a football snack, a holiday appetizer, or alongside a taco bar or pizza party.
-These jalapeno poppers are really perfect for any time you need party snacks...even if it's just a party for one.
+Serve these guys as a football snack, a holiday appetizer, or a side dish at a pizza party.
+These jalapeno poppers are perfect for any time you need party snacks…even if it’s just a party for one.

 The best part about this recipe is that it freezes BEAUTIFULLY.
-Meaning when you need a fast appetizer, or a spicy snack, a batch of poppers is only minutes away from serving!
+Meaning if you have an air fryer and frozen jalapeno poppers, you’re minutes away from a tasty snack.

 To freeze, prepare the recipe as stated above, topping and all, but don’t cook them.
 Instead, line up the poppers in a freezer safe container and store them in the freezer.